About Emergency Medical Services Bureau

 The Emergency Medical Services Bureau (EMS) is dedicated to the provision and support of the Toledo Fire and Rescue firefighter E.M.T.-Basic’s and E.M.T.-Paramedics who provide care to citizens of Toledo who have become injured or acutely ill.
 The bureau provides quailty care through professionally trained personnel and the use of modern emergency equipment.

 All Toledo Firefighters are certified Emergency Medical Technicians (EMT’s).
 New recruits are provided a 130-hour EMT-Basic course as part of their initial training.
 Recruits are then required to pass the National Registry of EMT’s exam for State certification.
-New hires are required to obtain advanced training to the level of certified EMT-Paramedic.
+Our members have the opportunity to receive advanced training to the level of certified EMT-Paramedic as department needs change.
 Continuing education is provided by the TFRD Training Bureau.
 This training enables personnel to maintain required certifications, while at the same time improving the level of care provided to the citizens of Toledo.
 Continuing Education for paramedics is currently provided by Lucas County Emergency Medical Services and enables paramedics to maintain required certifications.

 Basic Life Support Response (BLS)